On This Page:

 UMASS is the unencrypted, less secure, way to connect to the wireless network.
 To connect, you must log in through a Web browser with your IT Account NetID and password.
 We will slowly be restricting the use of the UMASS SSID.

-To connect to the UMass Amherst wireless network, you'll need:
+To connect to the UMass Amherst wireless network, you will need:

 - A computer with a WiFi-certified, dual-band adapter